domenic/wk-scripts/changelogs/real-numbers.md

 # WaniKani Real Numbers Changelog

+## 2.0.3

+* Fixed to work with the new WaniKani redesign, instead of always logging "Not on a page that displays lesson/review numbers."
+(Again.)

 ## 2.0.2

 * Fixed the API key retrieval code, now that WaniKani moved the API key to a separate page from the main account page.